 Along with these requirements, you should check your local fire fuels and regulations, as well as any rules and regulations the Environmental Protection Agency (EPA) and your local Department of Natural Resources ( DNR) may have in place.

-Click here to download this technical bulletin.
+Click here to download this safety summary.